AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-curve-fitting-101-part-2-least-squares-data-fitting.md

 In **data fitting**, we have some function $$f$$ that takes $$n$$-vectors as its inputs and maps them to real numbers.
 We don't really know anything about the function itself, like what its shape is or what its terms are.
 It's your classic black box: You feed some vector $$x$$ to the function, and it spits out a $$y$$ in response:

-{% include posts/picture.html img="black-box" ext="png" alt="The black-box model of a function." shadow=false %}
+{% include posts/picture.html img="black-box" ext="PNG" alt="The black-box model of a function." shadow=false %}

 Our goal in least squares data fitting is to try to model $$f$$ as closely as possible, based on the input-output data pairs that we're given.
 Typically, we use the following notation for our data, with $$(x^{(i)}, y^{(i)})$$ denoting the $$i$$-th data pair: